Dean Wareham: Book

 Wareham has written a memoir about his years in indie rock.
 The book recounts his experiences in music and otherwise, from high school in New York City in the 1970s through his years in Galaxie 500 and Luna and his divorce.
 Titled Black Postcards, it was published by Penguin Press in March, 2008.

+Artistry

+On songwriting, Wareham stated in a 2025 interview with Premier Guitar, "You want there to be moments [in a song] where something unexpected hits you.
+They’ve done studies on this.
+What is it in a song that makes people cry?
+What is it that moves you?
+It’s something unexpected."